syjoe02/Krx-frontend/README.md

 ### 1. Login ###

-- 로그인 후 -> /search 로 자동 Redirect
+- After logging in, the user is automatically redirected to `/serach`

 ### 2. Sign Up ###

-- Django `/auth/user` 로 request를 보내기 위해서는 4가지가 필요하다.
+- To send a requeset Django `/auth/user` endpoint, the following 4 fields are required

     ```
     {